 Drone flying in the New Forest

-Like many other organisations we believe that uncontrolled recreational use of drones at our sites is incompatible with the vast majority of our visitorsꞌ expectations for peaceful and quiet enjoyment of the forest and their personal privacy.
-So, drone users (pilots) must have our written permission to take-off or land drones from land we manage.
+Like many other organisations we believe that recreational use of drones at our sites is incompatible with the vast majority of our visitorsꞌ expectations for peaceful and quiet enjoyment of the forest and their personal privacy.

-The byelaws still apply to the land we manage as Forestry England and specifically mention in Section 5 “Prohibited Acts Within Byelaws” paragraph xxiii that you cannot “operate any aircraft, glider, hot air balloon, boat, raft or craft of any kind, or any model aircraft, boat or car”.
+Byelaws, set out in the Forestry Act 1967 and subsequent updates, apply to the land we manage as Forestry England.
+These byelaws specifically mention in Section 5 “Prohibited Acts Within Byelaws” paragraph xxiii that you cannot “operate any aircraft, glider, hot air balloon, boat, raft or craft of any kind, or any model aircraft, boat or car.”

 Drone use is growing rapidly in the UK and it has become easier and cheaper for the public to buy and use drones with considerable power, battery life and camera resolution.
 The Civil Aviation Authority has published information on how users can fly their drones safely and legally without endangering others.
-This is all compiled and held on: https://dronesafe.uk/
+More information can be found at: https://dronesafe.uk/

-- Any concerns about a possible breach of privacy should be reported by the person affected to the Information Commissioner’s Office (ICO).
+Anyone concerned about the use of a drone can report the incident to the local police and the Civil Aviation Authority (CAA).
+Concerns about a possible breach of privacy should be directed by the person affected to the Information Commissioner’s Office (ICO).